emqx/mqtt-jmeter/README.md

 This sampler is very simple, it just clear the previous created connection.
 Therefore, next time you run Connect sampler, it will initiate a new MQTT server connection for you.
 As you can imagine, Disconnect sample will fail immediately if no connection is detected at this moment.

+## Example JMeter Scripts
+As a reference, you can check out some example scripts in SampleScripts folder.
+1) background_connection.jmx:
+Simulate massive background MQTT connections to server.
+You can optionally subscribe to a topic when connecting.
+(Please modify "xmeter_runtime_vars" UDV to fit your needs.)

+2) pubsub_unidirection.jmx:
+Demonstrate how sub sampler can get messages from corresponding pub sampler, with two JMeter user groups and delay between opertions.

+3) pubsub_bidirection.jmx:
+Demonstrate how a set of Devices and Mobiles exchange messages in both directions.

 ## Certification files for SSL/TLS connections
 After deploying emqtt server, you get the following OOTB (out of the box) SSL/TLS certification files under ${EMQTTD_HOME}/etc/certs directory: